Qeuph/Whitepaper/README.md

 ---

 ## 1. Introduction
 Quantum computing presents an existential challenge to the cryptographic algorithms underlying most blockchain protocols.
-Estimates suggest that quantum computers capable of breaking widely used algorithms like secp256k1 and SHA2-256 may become viable within decades.
+Estimates suggest that quantum computers capable of breaking widely used algorithms like secp256k1 and SHA2-256 may become unviable soon.
 Existing blockchain systems lack the necessary safeguards to withstand such advancements.

 ### Gaps in Current Protocols
 - Vulnerability to quantum attacks on digital signatures and hashing.